-Cash is measured using level 1 inputs.
+Cash and marketable securities are measured using level 1 inputs.

-11. CAPITAL MANAGEMENT
+10. CAPITAL MANAGEMENT

 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support its operations and business development.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.